rabbitmq/rabbitmq-java-client/README.md

 #### 4.x Series

+As of 1 January 2021 the 4.x branch is no longer supported.

 This client releases are independent from RabbitMQ server releases and can be used with RabbitMQ server `3.x`.
 They require Java 6 or higher.